Denyse Tontz: Music

 In 2012, Tontz released the video for her first single, "Better Than Nothing" featuring Thomas Hrvatin, via YouTube.
 Shot on an iPhone 4S, the song features Tontz's quirky, playful style of writing.
 "Better Than Nothing" was also featured on the March 24, 2013 episode of The Mentalist.

-In June 2014, repped by music industry powerhouse Danny Goldberg of GoldVE, Tontz won a Daytime Emmy Award for Outstanding Original Song for a Drama Series for "Parachute", an original song she wrote for All My Children.
+In June 2014, represented by Danny Goldberg, Tontz won a Daytime Emmy Award for Outstanding Original Song for a Drama Series for "Parachute", an original song she wrote for All My Children.

 She released her track "Why" on May 5, 2015, her song and video "Go", on July 4, 2015, and most recently "United States of Anxiety", on July 22, 2016.